 6).
 Save space with a Murphy bed.
 While these “wall beds” are frequently considered for small apartments and condos and aren’t a new idea, they are good investments for rooms that serve as a home office and a bedroom, which many have experienced during the COVID-19 pandemic.
 A Murphy bed allows you to extend a full bed (in traditional mattress size options) when it’s time to sleep.
 Other times, the Murphy bed can simply be raised into the wall unit so you can use the room more fully for other purposes.
 The example below shows the bed extended as well as the home office set up.

 7).
 Another option for space-saving storage in a bedroom is trading a traditional headboard for a bookcase or shelving.
 This can be especially advantageous when a bedroom really only has one primary wall where the bed typically would be placed.
 This next image shows an example of the storage headboard for books and collectibles.
 Shelving eliminates the need for a nightstand and the wall-mounted lights prevent the need for a floor lamp.
+If you’re looking for more bedroom storage ideas, check out these ideas from Happy DIY Home.

 Don’t sacrifice style and good design for the space you need.
 I hope this article helps you get creative about maximizing the space you have and loving the place you call home.
 If you enjoyed this article, you may also find of interest the following posts about space-saving ideas for small spaces.